Broken Glass Injuries

 Deep-level lacerations occur when sharp pieces of glass penetrate deep inside the skin to the underlying tissues and muscle fibers.
 This can cause permanent scars, never damage and further complications including death to that individual.

-Shock is a rather common result to victims of a serious accident due to the psychological trauma associated with being involved in an accident.
-When an individual notices that they are bleeding heavily an emotional reaction is to develop shock.
+Shock is a rather common result of victims of a serious accident due to the psychological trauma associated with being involved in an accident.
+When an individual notice that they are bleeding heavily an emotional reaction is to develop shock.
 If this shock is not treated immediately it can be fatal.

 Severed limbs can result from a piece of glass large enough and sharp enough to penetrate the entire body or body part.
 This injury should be attended to immediately.
 In some instances a piece of broken glass can strike a vulnerable location, potentially severing a vein or an artery.
 If this occurs, it may require the removal of that specific body part.